Football in Romania: The post-war period

 At the start of the 2006–07 season, the competition was forced to change its name from Division A to League I due to a trademark dispute over the name.
 In the new format, Dinamo Bucharest won its 18th title in history, 16th in a row for teams from Bucharest.
 CFR Cluj opened the way for a decade of dominance in the province, teams like Unirea Urziceni, Oțelul Galați, Astra Giurgiu or Viitorul Constanța won the title for the first time in history.
 Unirea Urziceni accumulated 8 points, a record for Romania in the league groups.
 CFR Clujwas the most prolific club in the last two decades, winning 8 championships, 4 cups and 2 super cups.
 CFR Cluj also produced some records, 10 points in the Champions League groups, 12 points in the Europa League groups and 10 points in the Conference League groups and a premiere, it was the first club from the province to win the Romanian Super Cup.

 Among the most important players in the domestic championship in recent history are Ionel Danciulescu with the most appearances (515) and Eric de Oliveira foreign player with the most goals scored in League I (66).

 National championship

 Professional league football began in Romania as Divizia A in 1909.
 The name of the top-flight league was changed to Liga I before the 2006–07 season.
-Currently, domestic play is organized in a four tier league system comprising Liga I, Liga II, Liga III, and various county leagues.
+Currently, domestic play is organised in a four tier league system comprising Liga I, Liga II, Liga III, and various county leagues.